mikavilpas/tui-sandbox/README.md

 to run 110 unit tests in the same project (0.002s per test).

 _Note that this is true for any unit/integration test comparison in general, so I recommend using both._

+## Getting started

+Even though it's being used in a nontrivial project, this framework is not very mature yet.
+If you are interested in using it, please reach out to me via github issues.
+I would love to help.